najnesnaj/pinetime-zephyr/docs/html/_sources/samples/samplesbuttonsdlbutton2README.rst.txt

-.. _SDL-sample:
+.. _SDLB-sample:

-LittlevGL SDL Button  Sample
+SDL Button Timer  Sample
 ############################

 Overview
 ********

-This sample application displays "a LED" and "a button" Long Press on the button and the LED changes "color"
+Use a timer to distinguish between long press ,short press and double-click.

 Requirements
 ************